Reaction to Rumsfeld's death is deeply divided

 “On the morning of September 11, 2001, Donald Rumsfeld ran to the fire at the Pentagon to assist the wounded and ensure the safety of survivors.
 For the next five years, he was in steady service as a wartime secretary of defense – a duty he carried out with strength, skill, and honor.

-Jameel Jaffer, director, Knight First Amendment Institute, Columbia University and former ACLU deputy legal director:
+Jameel Jaffer here, director, Knight First Amendment Institute, Columbia University and former ACLU deputy legal director:

-Iyad el-Baghdadi, president of the Kawaakibi Foundation, a research and activist group focused on liberty in the Arab world:
+Iyad el-Baghdadi here, president of the Kawaakibi Foundation, a research and activist group focused on liberty in the Arab world:

 “Donald Rumsfeld was a war criminal who presided over illegal wars that involved wholesale massacres of civilians, systemic torture and plunder, and massive corruption.
 The country he helped break has still not recovered.
 This is his legacy.
 May he burn in hell for all eternity.”